qgallouedec/image_classification_instructions/README.md

 ### Prepare your directory

+If you are not familiar with git, you can first follow this short [tutorial](https://gitlab.ec-lyon.fr/edelland/inf_tc2/-/blob/main/Tutoriel_gitlab/tutoriel_gitlab.md).

 1. Create a new blank project on the ECL GitLab (`New project` then `Create blank project`).
 2. Fill in the form as follows.
    - Project name: `Image classification`.